ugurdogrusoz/visuall/doc/DG.md

 <p align="center">
     <img src="image/settings.png" width="407"/>
 </p>

-One particular setting specified in this section but not exposed to the user under the Settings tab are timebar related:
-- **timebar_min**: Minimum begin date of graph objects in [Unix time stamp in milliseconds](https://currentmillis.com/),
-- **timebar_max**: Maximum begin date of graph objects in [Unix time stamp in milliseconds](https://currentmillis.com/).

 The developer also defines their style preferences in this section.
 For instance, Visu*all* makes use of the following text styles exclusively:
 ```